nakulattrey2003/nakulattrey2003/README.md

 # About Me:
-I'm currently working in NetflixGPT Project.
+I'm currently working on NetflixGPT Project.

 ## 🌐 Socials: